 The Company determines whether its non-financial assets are impaired when there are indicators of impairment as defined in IAS 36.
-This requires an estimation of the value-in-use of the cash-generating unit ('the CGU'), which constitutes the carrying value of property, plant and equipment, right of use assets and intangible assets as at 31 March 2022.
+This requires an estimation of the value-in-use of the cash-generating unit ('the CGU'), which constitutes the carrying value of property, plant and equipment and right of use assets as at 31 March 2023.
 Estimating the value-in-use requires the Company to make an estimate of the expected future cash flows from the CGU and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
-The Company used a weighted average cost of capital of 5.96% to calculate the present value of cash flows for determining the value-in-use.
-The carrying value of the CGU with indicators of impairment as at 31 March 2022 was RO 257.443 million (31 March 2021 - RO 268.141 million and 31 December 2021 - RO 260.112 million).
+The Company used a weighted average cost of capital of 7.69% (2022: 7.69%) to calculate the present value of cash flows for determining the value-in-use.
+The carrying value of the CGU with indicators of impairment as at 31 March 2023 was RO 246.743 million (31 March 2022 - RO 257.442 and 31 December 2022 - RO 249.456 million).

 The recoverable amount of the CGU has been determined based on value in use calculations.
-These calculations use pre-tax cash flow projections based on the financial budgets approved by management and based on the historical inflation rates, contractual clauses of PWPA and the estimates for relevant macroeconomic factors.
+These calculations use pretax cash flow projections based on the financial budgets approved by management and based on the historical inflation rates, contractual clauses of PWPA and the estimates for relevant macroeconomic factors.
 The growth rate considered does not exceed the long-term average growth rate for the utilities industry sectors in which the CGU operates.
-The value in use does not exhibit significant sensitivity to changes in assumptions for any of the underlying inputs, which could result in an impairment of the CGU as at 31 March 2022.
+The decrease / increase in weighted average cost of capital by 1% would increase the fair value by RO 54 million and decrease the fair value by 36 million respectively, which would not result in an impairment of the CGU as at 31 March 2023.
 Management believes that the residual value of the CGU will have substantial value at the conclusion of the current PWPA and the Company will be able to continue to generate revenue through supply of power and water which takes into account the possibility of extension of PWPA as well as the government's future plans to deregulate the power and water sector in Oman.